 Becoming qualified is simple.
 Your district governor, governor-elect, and Rotary Foundation chair should:

-- Read through the district qualification memorandum of understanding (MOU) on the grants application tool, answer a series of questions, and agree to the MOU
+- Read through the district qualification memorandum of understanding (MOU) in the Grant Center, answer a series of questions, and agree to the MOU

 You can return to review the document and the additional content provided as often as you like.
 And you may also set additional qualification requirements for clubs.

 Qualify your club

 If your club wishes to apply for global grants, your president and president-elect must:

 - Complete the grant management seminar training as outlined by the district, either in person or online, or a combination of both

 - Complete any additional steps that your district requires